El Yunque National Forest

 The Coqui

-Approximately 16 species of common coqui, members of the diverse neotropical frog genus Eleutherodactylus, are known in Puerto Rico.
-Of these 16, 13 have been found in the El Yunque National Forest.
+Puerto Rico is home to approximately 16 species of the coquí frog, all members of the neotropical frog genus Eleutherodactylus.
+Of these, 13 species can be found in the lush environment of El Yunque National Forest.

 Puerto Rican Amazon